-- 6.17 The adopted Maidstone Local Plan (2017) identifies the site as falling in the countryside outside any designated settlement boundary.
-Local Plan Policy SP17 states that development proposals in the countryside will not be permitted unless: - a) they will not result in harm to the character and appearance of the area and - b) they accord with other LP policies. - 6.18 With any development there is a degree of harm to the character and appearance of the countryside and as a result the application is contrary to policy SP17 (a).
+- 6.15 The adopted Maidstone Local Plan (2017) identifies the site as falling in the countryside outside any designated settlement boundary.
+Local Plan Policy SP17 states that development proposals in the countryside will not be permitted unless: - a) they will not result in harm to the character and appearance of the area and - b) they accord with other LP policies. - 6.16 With any development there is a degree of harm to the character and appearance of the countryside and as a result the application is contrary to policy SP17 (a).
 Whilst there will be a degree of visual harm, and in terms of SP17 (a), as an exception to the normal constraint of development, adopted Local Plan policy DM15 permits development in the countryside in certain circumstances.
-This includes allowing gypsy and traveller development that does not result in significant harm to the landscape and rural character of the area. - 6.19 The site is in the Low Weald Landscape of Local Value (at the time of the original permission site was in a Special Landscape Area) and within the Waterman Quarter Low Weald Landscape Character Area (Area 47) within the Council's Landscape Character Assessment.
-Main characteristics are Low lying gently undulating clay landscape of the Low Weald with many ponds and watercourses; Small to medium sized fields but predominantly pasture, with some arable cultivation and occasional orchards; thick native hedgerows create an intimate atmosphere and the landscape guidelines for this area are to 'Conserve' and ''Reinforce. - 6.20 The majority of the application site at 3 Quarter Paddocks is an existing lawful gypsy site.
+This includes allowing gypsy and traveller development that does not result in significant harm to the landscape and rural character of the area. - 6.17 The site is in the Low Weald Landscape of Local Value (at the time of the original permission site was in a Special Landscape Area) and within the Waterman Quarter Low Weald Landscape Character Area (Area 47) within the Council's Landscape Character Assessment.
+Main characteristics are Low lying gently undulating clay landscape of the Low Weald with many ponds and watercourses; Small to medium sized fields but predominantly pasture, with some arable cultivation and occasional orchards; thick native hedgerows create an intimate atmosphere and the landscape guidelines for this area are to 'Conserve' and ''Reinforce. - 6.18 The majority of the application site at 3 Quarter Paddocks is an existing lawful gypsy site.
 The other Quarter Paddocks sites located to the east and west also provide existing lawful gypsy accommodation.
-The current application considers the modest extension of the existing lawful gypsy site, and the new mobile homes would be sited on land that is already domestic in character. - 6.21 The development does not encroach further south back from Bletchenden Road than neighbouring development.
-In the decision letter dated 3 August 2009 allowing the appeal the inspector also notes the plant nursery located to the east that included a mobile home that was approved in 2008. - 6.22 The new mobile homes and modest area of hardstanding are well contained within the site and very much read in the context of the existing development at Quarter Paddocks.
-The caravans are not visually dominant from Clapper Lane.
-Furthermore, the mobile home is of a typical style and appearance; it appears to fall within the definition of a caravan (Section 29 of the Caravan Sites and Control of Development Act 1960). - 6.23 There is other sporadic development in the area and with the enclosure from existing neighbouring gypsy and traveller development the caravans do not appear visually dominant on the landscape.
-Public views of the proposal would largely be limited to those immediately through the site's access and glimpses through the roadside planting.
-On this basis, it is considered that the proposal would only be visible from short range vantage points, and there is also the opportunity to plant additional (native) planting, to help supplement existing landscaping in and around the site.
-To further safeguard the amenity of the surrounding landscape, external lighting can be restricted by way of an appropriate condition. - 6.24 With everything taken into account, including the retention of existing landscaping and the potential for further planting, it is considered that the proposal would cause harm to the character and appearance of the countryside hereabouts, but that in landscape terms (as outlined above) it would be in accordance with Local Plan policy DM15 as this harm to the landscape and rural character of the area is not considered to be significant.
+The current application considers the modest

+- extension of the existing lawful gypsy site, and the new mobile homes would be sited on land that is already domestic in character. - 6.19 The development does not encroach further south back from Bletchenden Road than neighbouring development.
+In the decision letter dated 3 August 2009 allowing the appeal the inspector also notes the plant nursery located to the east that included a mobile home that was approved in 2008.